MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

   * This can happen when you select an existing registry to use.
   * If you see the message "Error: failed to download context.
 Please check if the URL is incorrect." in the **Output** window, then refresh the registry in the Docker extension.
 To refresh, select the Docker extension, go to the Registries section, find the registry and select it.

-* Image doesn't appear in the Azure Container Registry.
+* Container image doesn't appear in the Azure Container Registry.
   * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.
-  * Check that the name of the registry was specified correctly in your build command with the Azure CLI or in the VS Code prompts.
+  * Check that the name of the registry was specified correctly in your build command with the Azure CLI or in the VS Code task prompts.
   * Make sure your credentials haven't expired.
 For example, in VS Code, find the target registry in the Docker extension and refresh.
 In Azure CLI, run `az login`.

 * Website returns "Bad Request (400)".